Larry H. & Gail Miller Family Foundation

 Alignment with Foundation Priorities: Successful applicants demonstrate clear alignment with one or more of the five giving platforms: health and medicine, shelter and food security, education and skill development, jobs and economic self-reliance, or cultural and spiritual enrichment.

-Utah Impact: All programs and impact must be focused within Utah.
-The foundation does not fund organizations whose work primarily benefits communities outside the state.
+Utah Impact: All programmes and impact must be focused within Utah.
+The foundation does not fund organisations whose work primarily benefits communities outside the state.

-Social Determinants of Health: Recent grant initiatives, particularly the Westside Community Grant program, prioritize projects addressing social determinants of health - fundamental factors that affect quality of life and wellbeing in communities.
+Social Determinants of Health: Recent grant initiatives, particularly the Westside Community Grant programme, prioritise projects addressing social determinants of health - fundamental factors that affect quality of life and wellbeing in communities.

 Recent Funded Projects Include: